cryostatio/cryostat-legacy/HTTP_API.md

     `500` - There was an unexpected error.
 The body is an error message.

+    `502` - JMX connection failed.
+This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the certificate.

     ###### example
     ```
     $ curl localhost:8181/api/v1/targets/localhost/events --output events